zdbrig/SQOIN-API/readme.md

     // what was actually sent to the server
   },
   "serverResponse": {
-    // what the server returned
+    // what the server returned or what was generated in offline/dummy mode },
-  },
   "timestamp": "ISO8601",
   "version": "string (server version or translator version)",